OCamlverse/ocamlverse.github.io/content/bigarray.md

 * While strings and bytes aren't scanned internally by the OCaml garbage collector, OCaml arrays *are*.
-This means that large arrays on the OCaml heap will need to be scanned during a major GC event, and matrices (arrays of arrays) require the GC to scan every array-of-array.
+This means that large arrays on the OCaml heap will need to be scanned during a major GC event, and matrices (arrays of arrays) require the GC to scan every internal array.
 (Note that OCaml float arrays are currently treated as a special case, but this is temporary.)
 * OCaml arrays (but not bytes or Buffers) have write barriers to keep them GC-safe,